KitApps/schema-refined/README.md

 * Try to catch "impossible" predicates (which defines empty sets of values), like `(And (Less 10) (Greater 100))`

+* Clean and concise way to represent transformation invariants (right now you can only define your output type as a function from input value, doing manual manipulations, which might be kinda tricky and not very obvious for the reader of your code)

 ## Appendix A: Builtin Predicates & Types

 ### Predicate Combinators